stevencombs/retrocombs.github.io/_posts/2015-02-21-amazon-echo-review.md

 ![My Amazon Echo Location](https://lh6.googleusercontent.com/-tkL-ylfSL0k/VOjFGbNKvmI/AAAAAAABZws/PQSY9tn4isI/w1214-h911-no/IMG_7192.jpeg)

 I knew I found the perfect location when I came home one evening and heard my wife using the Echo.
-She had not used it in any other room the house.
+She had not used it in any other room in the house.
 So now that you know the location of our Echo, let me share how we use it.

 # Alexa!
 As shown in the video, you use a *wake* word to activate the Echo.
 Currently you have two options: